treethought/flask-assistant/docs/source/quick_start.rst

     - Provide the publically available URL to the flask app will receive requests at
     - This can be easily done using `ngrok`_
     - or `Flask-Live-Starter`_
+4. Create an Intent, with the Action set to the same name as defined within your python file
-4. Create a new project in the `Google Developer Console`_
+5. Create a new project in the `Google Developer Console`_

-Step 4 is not required for test your app within the API.AI console, but is if you plan to test or deploy on Google Home
+Step 5 is not required for test your app within the API.AI console, but is if you plan to test or deploy on Google Home

 .. note:: You can create new intents and provide information about their action and parameters